MarzaElise/Hutch-Bot/README.md

 - Hutch Bot's message cache is capped at 1k and it only has members privileged intent enabled.

 - Official documentation for this bot is also available now.
-It is also made by me and you can visit it by clicking [here](https://marzaelise.github.io/Hutch-Bot/).
-Note that some command categories havent been added
+It is also made by me and you can visit it by clicking [here](https:hutch-bot.readthedocs.io/).
+It might take a bit of time to update docs on each update

-- This repository will not be accepting pull requests, however I will merge pull requests that reduce my messy code. (please help me fix my code)
+- This repository will not be accepting pull requests that add new stuff, however I will merge pull requests that reduce my messy code. (please help me fix my code)

 - Fun Fact: Wild dogs and Hyenas eat their prey alive, so try not to get eaten by one